Federal Hall: Activities and visitation

 The National Park Service operates Federal Hall as a national memorial, which is open only on weekdays.
 The memorial is wheelchair-accessible via a ramp on Pine Street.
 There is tourist information about the New York Harbor area's federal monuments and parks, and a New York City tourism information center.
 The gift shop has colonial and early American items for sale.
 Normally its exhibit galleries are open free to the public daily, except national holidays, and guided tours of the site are offered throughout the day.

 The memorial has several permanent exhibits.
 These include George Washington's Inauguration Gallery, including his copy of the Bible used to swear his oath of office; Freedom of the Press, the imprisonment and trial of John Peter Zenger; and New York: An American Capital, preview exhibit created by the National Archives and Records Administration.
 Among the items displayed are a piece of the balcony upon which Washington stood in his first inauguration.
-Various temporary exhibitions have also been shown at Federal Hall.
-For instance, in 2023 the building hosted a site-specific theatre performance, The Democracy Project.
+Various temporary exhibitions have also been shown at Federal Hall, such as the 2023 site-specific theatre performance The Democracy Project.

 The memorial had an estimated 200,000 annual visitors by 2015, representing about one percent of the 15 million people who visited the intersection of Wall, Nassau, and Broad Streets every year.
 In 2024, the memorial had 63,314 visitors.